>1. What two things should Christian's desire? (1a)

 * "speaks in a tongue" -Two types of speaking in tongues are presented in the New Testament.
 The Old Testament has none.
 Generally, both are the same, they are speaking in a language that is not the native language of the person and is not learned.
 Speaking in tongues was never taught by men, but given by God for a specific purpose.
 One is like at Pentecost, so others could know a miracle of God is happening and thus hear the gospel.

 The second is talked about in this letter, speaking another language in a gathering of Christians.
 The start of the second is not documented except perhaps when a person first accepts the gospel as in the case of Cornelius's household to show the Messianic Jews that the Gentiles were given the Holy Spirit when they believed without following any Jewish traditions or the Mosaic Laws.
 (Acts 10:44-46) Another example is when Paul baptized into the name of the Lord Jesus approximately twelve men who had only known John the Baptist's baptism.
-They too, as a witness to their conversion began speaking in tongues.
-(Acts 19:1-7)
+These twelve also, as a witness to their conversion, began speaking in tongues.
+(Acts 19:1-7) The common elements are they spoke in languages they had not known as a witness to others of their conversion of faith to Jesus.

-Speaking in tongues continued after conversion to faith in Jesus, as this letter reveals.
-Christians continued to speak in tongues during worship services in some congregations.
-Paul's words to the Corinthian congregation, especially in this chapter, hints that some of then were faking it.
+Some people, sometime after these three events recorded in Acts, perhaps only at Corinth, continued speaking in different languages after their conversion to faith in Jesus, as this letter reveals.
+These Corinthians continued to speak in tongues during their Christian meetings.
+There is no record of this happening in other congregations.
+Paul's words to the Corinthian congregation, especially in this chapter, hints that some of then were faking the speaking in tongues, something very easy to do.

 * "speaks in a tongue" -The gift of tongues was granted on the day of Pentecost (Acts 2:4), in fulfillment of a promise Christ had made to his disciples (Mark 16:17).
 What this gift actually was has been a subject of much discussion.
 Some have argued that it was merely an outward sign of the presence of the Holy Spirit among the disciples, typifying his manifold gifts, and showing that salvation was to be extended to all nations.
 But the words of Luke (Acts 2:9) clearly show that the various peoples in Jerusalem at the time of Pentecost did really hear themselves addressed in their own special language with which they were naturally acquainted (Compare Joel 2:28-29).